 As if our hormones hadn’t tortured us enough with uncontrollable acne during our teenage years, we have to deal with the aftermath of it in our young adult phase of life: acne scars.
-How do we remove these scarring reminders of our acne-ridden youth?
+Acne scar removal becomes the new skincare concern for those of us who are suffering from scarring reminders of our acne-ridden youth.

-Acne scars come in two large categories: the type that looks like a spot of pigmentation on the skin that wouldn’t go away, but is otherwise flat and smooth to the touch, or the type that has formed a concave pit on the skin, which are typically harder to treat.
+Acne scars come in two large categories: the type that looks like a spot of pigmentation on the skin that wouldn’t go away but is otherwise flat and smooth to the touch, or the type that has formed a concave pit on the skin, which is typically harder to treat.

-Alpha hydroxy acids, or more commonly known as AHA, are a group of natural acids that are commonly used as skincare to remove the top layer of dead skin cells, so as to help acne, and improve the appearances of acne scars.
+Alpha hydroxy acids, more commonly known as AHA, are a group of natural acids that are commonly used in skincare to remove the top layer of dead skin cells, so as to help acne and improve the appearance of acne scars.

-AHAs are water-soluble, which means it can help with dry, damaged skin, but its close counterpart, BHA (beta hydroxy acids) are oil-soluble, which means it can better penetrate oily skin and pores.
+AHAs are water-soluble, which means they can help with dry, damaged skin, but their close counterparts, BHA (beta hydroxy acids), are oil-soluble, which means they can better penetrate oily skin and pores.

-Alpha hydroxyl acids (AHA) exfoliate the skin’s topmost surface for a brighter and more even appearance.
-Beta hydroxyl acids (BHA) also exfoliate the skin with an extended function to help clear pore congestion.
+Their website says: Alpha hydroxyl acids (AHA) exfoliate the skin’s topmost surface for a brighter and more even appearance.
+Beta hydroxy acids (BHA) also exfoliate the skin with an extended function to help clear pore congestion.

 This combined 32% AHA/BHA solution offers deeper exfoliation to help fight visible blemishes and for improved skin radiance.
 The formula also improves the appearance of skin texture and reduces the look of fine lines with continued use.